Updated

 - the commission of certain crimes.

-Drivers can seek to avoid a revocation by presenting their case at a DMV hearing.
+You can seek to avoid a revocation by presenting your case at a DMV hearing.

 Our California criminal defense attorneys will address the following in this article: